google-research/vision_transformer/README.md

 ## Colab

-Check out the Colab for loading the data, fine-tuning the model, evaluation, and inference.
+Check out the Colab for loading the data, fine-tuning the ViT model, its evaluation, and inference.
 The Colab loads the code from this repository and runs by default on a TPU with 8 cores.

 https://colab.research.google.com/github/google-research/vision_transformer/blob/master/vit_jax.ipynb